jesuscuevas/csus_website/_posts/2021-01-26-shell-first-steps.md

 For example:

 - Bad: Sending private messages to someone who's not interested.
-- Good: Helping someone through a technical issue in real time.
+- Good: Helping someone through a technical issue.

 ![example of students helping on Discord]({% link img/discord_problem_solving.png %})